All Episodes

 There's your left for you, folks.

-That's that's who they are.
+That's who they are.

 Fine.

-So good, let them try it again.
+Let them try it again.

-All we got's an old playbook.
+Holy guts, an old playbook.

 First five will be oriented about universal health care.

-And uh what else did he say?
+And what else did he say?

-Uh ladies and gentlemen, this program continues to prosper.
+Ladies and gentlemen, this program continues to prosper.

-Uh we continue to add new sponsors.
+We continue to add new sponsors.

 And yet there is sad news.

-U.S. News and World Report undergoing yet another round of layoffs has dropped one of its most prominent writers, Chief Political Correspondent Roger Simon.
+U.S. News and World Report, undergoing yet another round of layoffs, has dropped one of its most prominent writers, chief political correspondent Roger Simon.

 They actually fired pregnant women.

-Uh the remaining editorial staff of about 160, far smaller than those of Time and Newsweek.
+The remaining editorial staff of about 160, far smaller than those of Time and Newsweek.

 We're not getting rid of any essential personnel.